jfndi/DesignPatternsInCpp/README.md

 	internal state of an object.
 One example of how this can be used is to restore an object to its previous state (undo via rollback), another is versioning, another is custom serialization.

+	* Null object
+	In Null Object pattern, a null object replaces check of NULL object instance.
+	Instead of putting if check for a null value, Null Object reflects a do nothing relationship.
+Such Null object can also be used to provide default behaviour in case data is not available.